z4cca/dataPython/README.md

 # dataPython

-Study case of data analysis of and manipulation using Pythons library Pandas.
+Study case of data analysis and manipulation using Pythons library Pandas.
 This case was created by Keith Galli, and reproducted by me in this repo for educational purpose.